 In the most egregious circumstances, some employers break rules, counting on employee ignorance.
 This is a common cost saving tactic during economic downturns.
 Such employers declare layoffs that do not meet the conditions outlined above.
 The worst offenders cycle their employees through random sham layoffs.
 They make work schedules and income so unpredictable that employees end up quitting in frustration, thereby conveniently relieving the employer of their termination obligations.
 This is completely against the law.

 Sham Layoffs and Common Law

 Employers generally assume that it is sufficient to follow the temporary layoff provisions set out in the ESA.
 Unfortunately, the law expects more from them.
-Many fail to account for common laws, a standard of judge made laws, designed to clarify and enhance existing statutes.
+Many fail to account for the common law, a standard of judge made laws, designed to clarify and enhance existing statutes.

 In 1997, we represented Gladys Martallecci in a lawsuit against her employer, CFC/INX Ltd. She had worked for them as a purchasing agent for 16 years, without incident.
 In April 1996, CFC gave Ms. Martallecci a notice of temporary layoff for 12 weeks, stating financial hardship and the need to reduce staff.

 In June 1996, she discovered that a former assistant was performing her job and initiated a consultation with us.
 We found tell-tale signs of a sham layoff in her Record Of Employment, which did not indicate a recall date.
 The layoff had left her completely unprepared financially.
 She had never signed any agreement that stipulated layoffs as a remote possibility and the company did not have a history of layoffs.
 They imposed it on her unilaterally and without notice.
 They did not pay her during the layoff and she received reduced benefits.